cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 hhs_version = geo_mapper.replace_geocode(df, "state_code","hhs", new_col = "geo_id") # aggregate to hhs regions, renaming the geo column to geo_id
 ```

-This example is taken from hhs_hosp; more documentation can be found in the geomapper class definition.
+This example is taken from [`hhs_hosp`](https://github.com/cmu-delphi/covidcast-indicators/blob/main/hhs_hosp/delphi_hhs/run.py); more documentation can be found in the `geomapper` class definition.

 #### Implement a Missing Value code system

-The column is described here
+The column is described [here](https://cmu-delphi.github.io/delphi-epidata/api/missing_codes.html).

 #### Testing

 As a general rule, it helps to decompose your functions into operations for which you can write unit tests.
-To run the tests, use make test in the base directory.
+To run the tests, use `make test` in the top-level indicator directory.

 ### Statistical Analysis

 ### Documentation

-## Stage 3: Deployment
+## Step 3: Deployment

 * This is after we have a working one-off script
 * Using Delphi utils and functionality